sjml/eleventy-plugin-pandoc/README.md

    * If you're running as a server, this should be an object that includes all the keys that will be passed as options to the server.
 Example: `{"section-divs": true, "highlight-style": "monochrome"}`
+   * (You can also pass an object to `direct` mode and it will attempt to translate it to an array as best it can.
+Note though that some of the options passed to the server have different names than their equivalents in direct running.)
    * Finally, it can also be a function (non-async, sorry) that returns the appropriate array or object.
 The function will receive the renderer environment as its argument.